katesroad/Software_Design_And_Architecture/Software-Architecture/README.md

 >4.
 Then intent of software itself

-For th catstrphone project, we will use layered architecture .
+For the capstone project, we will use layered architecture .